 That’s it !
 You’re done creating your DP.

 If you have multiple Distribution Point, I suggest you to read our post on 8 ways to monitor your distribution points.
-This post explain in details the various options to make sure that your DP are healthy.
+This post explains in detail the various options to make sure that your DP are healthy.

 You can also check our custom report about Distribution Point Monitoring to display all your DP status using a single click.